Alex Dowsett: Team Sky (2011–12)

-In March 2012, Dowsett suffered a broken elbow in the Three Days of De Panne and as a result missed the classics season.
+In March 2012, Dowsett broke his elbow in the Three Days of De Panne and as a result missed the classics season.
 Dowsett recovered to finish second in the National Road Race Championships, and later retained his National Time Trial Championships title.
 Later in September, Dowsett competed at the UCI World Road Race Championships in all three men's elite events, with a best placing of eighth in the individual time trial.